AI and Localization: How the Two Work Together

 It’s also important to be consistent in terms of style within the many steps of the process.
 Workers are directed by a manager, and utilize a common software where the files are propagated.

-As opposite to AI translations that requires huge amount of data to train the algorithm, traditional localization often involves short turnaround times.
+Unlike AI systems, which require large amounts of data to train the algorithm, traditional localization often involves short turnaround times.

 It’s probably a more efficient technology for smaller projects.
-But it might be clunkier for massive quantities and require more skills on the workers-end.
+But it might be clunkier for massive quantities and require more specialized human expertise.

 AI localization process